Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 }

-Here, the callLater function is used to call the updateImuState function from the main thread.
+This uses callLater to ultimately execute the updateImuState function from the main thread.

 ...